Occupational Therapy: Entry Level Eligibility and Prerequisite Requirements

 - Enter the course code for one of our MAOT or OTD-EL prerequisites (e.g., MATH 1080).
 Select “Home Course” and click on Search.
 This will identify any courses from the institution that are equivalent to the St. Catherine prerequisite course.
 You could also enter the code for the other institution’s course, and select “Transfer Course” and Search.
 This will identify any St. Catherine courses that might be equivalent to the other institution’s course.
 Be sure to review any notes with additional information for a given course.

 If you have searched via TES and can’t find a specific school or course listing, contact your admission counselor for assistance.
 Please include the institution, course name and number, and course description in your email.

 How do I apply?

-The 2020 application cycle is now open.
+The 2021 cycle will open in July 2020.
 The MAOT and OTD EL applications are separate in OTCAS.
 Applicants are encouraged to choose one degree format or the other but students can decide to apply to both programs in OTCAS.
 If an applicant applies to both MAOT and OTD EL, their application will be reviewed and if deemed admissible, the program faculty will decide whether to accept the applicant to the MAOT or OTD EL.

 Applicants with an OTCAS application that is "complete" or "verified" by the priority deadline will receive a decision by early December.